LeTarrask/LeTarrask/macos.md

 ## Project #13 - Screenable

 Longest project of the book.
+It's a document based project, which is very useful for MacOS.

+### 1- Techniques:

+- Document-based app

+### 2- Step-by-step:

 ***